Halloween at Balmoral: Queen Victoria’s Legendary Festivities

 Queen Victoria and Albert first came to Scotland in 1842.
 Balmoral was to become the home from home, and Halloween at Balmoral would become an event with preparations like Christmas.

 The Queen’s Halloween was an event at Balmoral Castle for many years.
 Preparations for the event were as big as preparing for Christmas with the same level of anticipation.
-It was much loved and looked forward to the event, not only for the royal family but also for their staff, farmers and locals of all classes.
+It was much loved, and I looked forward to the event for the royal family and their staff, farmers and locals of all classes.

 Largest Halloween Bonfire at Balmoral

-A large bonfire was lit at the front of Balmoral Castle, they carried torches, and a procession started.
-Many staff often 100 would carry lit torches and follow the Queen’s open carriage which also carried a lit torch.
+A large bonfire was lit at the front of Balmoral Castle; they carried torches, and a procession started.
+Many staff, often 100, would carry lit torches and follow the Queen’s open carriage, which also had a lit torch.
 They paraded an effigy of a witch around in a cart called the “Shandry dann”, by attendants dressed up as ghouls goblins.
-They then presented or tossed the witch to slaughter on the bonfire.
-Music dancing contributions from the Queen’s pipers.
+They then presented or tossed the witch to slaughter on the bonfire—music and dancing contributions from the Queen’s pipers.

 The Queen’s fascination with the legends and folklore of Halloween.

-It interested the Queen in the phenomenon of Witches and other esoteric or cultural traditions.
-At the time there was some criticism towards the Queen that as head of the Church of England and the British Empire, it was not appropriate for her to be also a consort to the beliefs about demons, spirits, and witches that compromised Christian Values
+It interested the Queen in Witches and other esoteric or cultural traditions.
+At the time, there was some criticism towards the Queen that as head of the Church of England and the British Empire, it was not appropriate for her to be also a consort to the beliefs about demons, spirits, and witches that compromised Christian Values.

 Bury and Norwich’s post-1879 11 Nov article heavily accused the queen of fostering rather than abating superstition.
-An effigy that looked like Gladstone who the Queen didn’t particularly like got let out of the bag so that gave her more bad press.
+An effigy that looked like Gladstone, whom the Queen didn’t particularly like, was released, giving her more bad press.

 The Queens Halloween Diary at Balmoral